RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian geometry

-where $C^\infty(M)$ denotes the set of smooth scalar functions on $M$.
-Then the tangent space $T_p M$ is defined as $T_p M := \{X_{\gamma,p} \mid \gamma(0)=p, \gamma \text{ smooth} \}$. \end{definition} These tangent spaces can be used to define shortest paths on manifolds.
+These tangent spaces can be used to define shortest paths on manifolds.
 For defining shortest paths, we need a Riemannian manifold: \begin{definition}[Riemannian manifold] Let $M$ be a differentiable manifold.
 Define a Riemannian metric $g$ as a smoothly varying metric tensor field.
 In other words, for each $p\in M$, we have an inner product $g_p:T_pM \times T_pM \rightarrow \mathbb{R}$ on the tangent space $T_p M$.
-The pair $(M, g)$ is called a Riemannian manifold. \end{definition} We note that submanifolds $N$ inherit the differential structure and the Riemannian metric structure of $M$.
+The pair $(M, g)$ is called a Riemannian manifold. \end{definition}

+We note that submanifolds $N$ inherit the differential structure and the Riemannian metric structure of $M$.
 Using the metric structure, we define shortest paths between $p$ and $q$ as minimizers of: